 If you are looking for a creative hardscape as an addition to your landscape, the use of flagstone is a great option.
-Flagstone pavers are jagged, natural looking pieces of stone that possess a relatively smooth surface, great for patios and walkways.
-As a walking surface, they look very aesthetically pleasing, and fit together like a large puzzle.
-It is a much more unique look than traditional pavers, and gives you a lot of creative freedom to create the hardscape of your dreams.
+Flagstone pavers are jagged, natural-looking pieces of stone that possess a relatively smooth surface, great for patios and walkways.
+As a walking surface, they look very aesthetically pleasing and fit together like a large puzzle.
+It is a much more unique look than traditional pavers and gives you a lot of creative freedom to create the hardscape of your dreams.
 Now, when taking on a flagstone project, you will need to know the type of flagstone you would like to use, as well as the purpose.
 You do not need to be a landscape architect to design the perfect flagstone hardscape, and installing it yourself can be made simple, with this guide.

-At Nature’s Mulch we carry a few different types of flagstone pavers, although they all come in a 2 inch thickness, you are going to see small differences in color, width, and smoothness.
+At Nature’s Mulch, we carry a few different types of flagstone pavers, although they all come in a 2-inch thickness, you are going to see small differences in color, width, and smoothness.
 For larger patios, we carry Black Hills Rustic Flagstone.
 These are larger slabs, covering more surface area.
 If you would like a variety of colors we also carry blue/brown flagstone, as well as various shades of grey, and tan earth tones.
 The type of flagstone you choose is entirely up to personal preference, so we would encourage you to come into Nature’s Mulch and check out the inventory for yourself.
 You can also find our flagstone selection online, right here.

-The key piece of dry installation is the idea that you are laying the pavers onto a dry bed of sand and gravel.
-For your base you want to go about 3-5 inches deep, with your layer of gravel and sand filling it in.
-As you design your hardscape, and place your stones, you will need to work from out to in, sometimes cutting and leveling as you go.
+The key piece of the dry installation is the idea that you are laying the pavers onto a dry bed of sand and gravel.
+For your base, you want to go about 3-5 inches deep, with your layer of gravel and sand filling it in.
+As you design your hardscape and place your stones, you will need to work from out to in, sometimes cutting and leveling as you go.
 To level, you can utilize a piece of wood, or other flat surface that covers multiple stones at once.
 Use larger stones on the perimeter, as this will need to be the most stable area.
 You will then need to fill the gaps in between the pavers with a fill material, which could be anything from pea gravel, to crushed gravel, both of which we carry here at Nature’s Mulch.